element-hq/element-web/code_style.md

   if (x)
       return true; // Not fine
   ```
-- Terminate all multi-line lists with commas:
+- Terminate all multi-line lists with commas (if using a transpiler):
   ```
   var mascots = [
       "Patrick",